We usually picture huskies in chilly, snowy areas, but can they live in a warmer spot like Florida? We’ll break it all

-Can huskies live in Florida?
 Yes, huskies can live in Florida.
-Huskies are very adaptable and despite the heat, can live happy lives even in hotter places.
-Although they must have fresh water, shade, and air conditioning.
+They are adaptable and have no problem living in hot places around the world.
+Of course, they must have fresh water, shade, and air conditioning.

 In this short article, I will go through how huskies can live in hotter climates and what you can do to keep them safe.

 Is It OK To Have a Husky In Florida?

 So it’s natural to wonder if a husky can manage this kind of heat.
 The answer is yes, and despite them originating from Eastern Siberia in arctic-like weather, they can adapt very well.

 Although I don’t live in Florida, I do live in the Philippines, which definitely rivals the heat.
 The husky I live with here is as happy as anything, although I must point out, he always has fresh cold water, shade, and air conditioning whenever he gets too hot.

 I think it’s safe to say that any husky will be ok in Florida, so long as you provide them with everything they need to cool down in case they get too hot.

 Do Huskies Need Aircon?

 Many people ask if huskies need air conditioning and the answer totally depends on where you live and your home.

-You may live in a hot climate but if your house is primarily in the shade and you have cool marble tiles, your rooms may not actually get that hot, therefore AC may not be necessary.
+You may live in a hot climate but if your house is primarily in the shade and you have tiles, your rooms may not actually get that hot, therefore AC may not be necessary.